datahub-project/datahub/docs/managed-datahub/welcome-acryl.md

-# Welcome to Acryl DataHub (Beta)
+# Getting Started with Acryl DataHub

-## Welcoming our Beta Partners

-Welcome to the Acryl DataHub Beta program!
+Welcome to the Acryl DataHub!
 We at Acryl are on a mission to make data reliable by bringing clarity to the who, what, when, & how of your data ecosystem.
-We're thrilled to be on this journey with you - our beta partners - and cannot wait to see what we build together!&#x20;
+We're thrilled to be on this journey with you; and cannot wait to see what we build together!&#x20;

-During the beta, we hope this site will serve as a resource for you.
-Check back here for tutorials, FAQs, how-to's, architecture references, & more.
-For now, you can follow the instructions below to start using your deployment of Acryl DataHub.&#x20;

 Close communication is not only welcomed, but highly encouraged.
 For all questions, concerns, & feedback, please reach out to us directly at support@acryl.io. &#x20;